jmiralles/metrics-chart-widget/README.md

 # metrics-chart-widget

-Example of using Lit-emlement library to build a d3 reusable widget.
+Example of using Lit-element library to build a d3 reusable widget.

+The test environment is tricky with typescript.
+It takes more time to implement it.

 ## Instructions